amake/moses-smt/README.md

 # Usage

-First, if using `docker-machine` you probably want to increase your default machine's RAM and CPU cores, for instance to 4 GB and max available cores.
+First, if trying to build the base image, you might need to re-balance the number of cores vs memory available to Docker: e.g. 8 cores but only 2 GB of memory results in compilation failures.
+4 cores with 4 GB seems to work better.

 1. Put most of your TMXs in `tmx-train`, and the rest in `tmx-tune`.